 THE ULTIMATE TRAVEL PLANNING GUIDE

-During my 1 year trip which became a 2-years, I did some planning but I also did lots of detours, because that’s when the magic happens and that’s how I love to travel.
+During my 1 year trip which became an endless journey as I eventually embraced the digital nomad lifestyle, I did some planning but I also did lots of detours, because that’s when the magic happens and that’s how I love to travel.

 I am quite messy and clumsy, I lose stuff and I have a short memory.